 West Hayden Island

-The Port withdrew its consent to annex West Hayden Island into the City of Portland on Jan.
-8, 2014.
+As of Jan.
+8, 2014 we have withdrawn our consent to annex West Hayden Island into the City of Portland.

 West Hayden Island Videos